A matrix model of a non-Hermitian $\beta$-ensemble: Introduction

 where $\blambda = (\lambda_1,\dotsc,\lambda_n)\in \mathbb{C}^n$ is the spectrum, $\beta=2$, $n$ is the dimension of the matrices and $Z_2$ is a normalisation constant.
 This ensemble of random matrices is known in the literature as \emph{Ginibre Unitary Ensemble,} or GinUE.

-Formula~\eqref{complex_ginibre} can be interpreted as the equilibrium distribution of a two-dimensional system of unit point charges, which interact with logarithmic repulsion in a quadratic confining potential at inverse temperature $\beta=2$.
+Formula~\eqref{complex_ginibre} can be interpreted as the equilibrium distribution of a two-dimensional system of unit point charges, which interact with logarithmic repulsion in a confining quadratic potential at inverse temperature $\beta=2$.
 This is known as \emph{Dyson's Coulomb gas model.} The realization of a two-dimensional gas of charged particles in terms of eigenvalues of matrices in the GinUE means that at $\beta=2$ the model is exactly integrable, and can be studied analytically in great detail.
 Recent advances in the theory of non-Hermitian random matrices have prompted a large body of research into this statistical mechanical model.
 Non-Hermitian random matrices have found applications in quantum chromodynamics, growth problems, scattering theory, open quantum systems and quantum chaos.
-(See the review articles~\cite{BF22,FS03} and references therein.)
+(See the review articles~\cite{BF25,FS03} and references therein.)

-Given the success of Dyson's Coulomb gas model, it is natural to ask whether it is possible to create a \emph{complex} $\beta$-\emph{matrix model,} analogous to the tridiagonal $\beta$-Hermite ensemble of Hermitian matrices introduced by Dumitriu and Edelman~\cite{DE02} almost forty years after the work of Ginibre.
+Given the success of Dyson's Coulomb gas model, it is natural to ask whether it is possible to create a \emph{complex} $\beta$-\emph{matrix model,} analogous to the tridiagonal $\beta$-Hermite ensemble of Hermitian matrices introduced by Trotter~\cite{Tro84} when $\beta=1,2,4$ and extended to $\beta \in \mathbb{R}_+$ by Dumitriu and Edelman~\cite{DE02}.
 The purpose of this article is to introduce the first non-Hermitian $\beta$-ensemble.

 Consider the complex tridiagonal matrix